 Instructors and Group Size

 Your instructors will be ACMG certified guides.
-There will be a maximum of 6 participants per instructor, and a minimum of 4.
+There will be a maximum of 8 participants per instructor, and a minimum of 4.

 Frequent shuttles connect Calgary International Airport and Canmore.

 Please note that program venues may be within National Parks and/or Kananaskis Country.
 For programs where transportation is not provided by Yamnuska/Canadian Rockies Hiking by Yamnuska, guests will be required to purchase their own pass.

 National Park passes are available both online at https://www.pc.gc.ca/en/voyage-travel/admission and in-person at National park gates and some information centres.

 Kananaskis Country conservation passes are available online at https://www.alberta.ca/kananaskis-conservation-pass.aspx

 These are not included in the course fees.
 There are lots of options available including campgrounds, hostels, B’n’Bs, motels, and hotels.

 Food is not supplied.
 Bring plenty to drink and lunch plus energy snacks.

 Yamnuska will supply ropes and technical gear for the program.
 If you have your own personal gear please bring it as it is best to practice with.
 If you bring your own gear we recommend that it is marked with colour tape for easy identification.
 Please note that ski equipment is NOT required.

 The afternoon is spent at a practice site so you will need warm clothing that is suitable for the weather that day.
 We recommend at least two pairs of gloves with good dexterity.
 Winter boots for walking in snow are suitable.
 Check the weather prior to the program and dress accordingly for the afternoon.